-The titles of Accounting Manager and FP&A Manager are often used interchangeably or thought of as one and the same.
-But to be clear, they are two distinct roles in a company that approach financial statements differently, and that may have very different responsibilities and retribution based on their background and experience.
+However, they are two distinct management roles in a company that approaches financial statements differently and may have very different responsibilities and retribution based on their background and experience.

 Depending on their specific industry and company, accounting managers should also prepare annual budgets, track financial data, and make recommendations on financial decisions.

-In addition to accounting skills, accounting managers must also have strong leadership, management, and communication skills.
+In addition to accounting skills, accounting managers must also have strong leadership, management, and excellent communication skills.

-These are some responsibilities accounting managers have in their day-to-day work:
+Here are a few points accounting managers are responsible for in their day-to-day work:

-The FP&A Manager is in charge of business forecasting and corresponding budgets as well as performance-based analyses.
-They have to look for data trends or deviations in the company’s financial records, and then comes up with strategies for improvement toward achieving its goals and to map out future goals and plans.
+The FP&A manager is the person in charge of business forecasting, the creation of financial budgets, and conducting performance-based analyses.
+They look for data trends or deviations in the company’s financial records and then come up with strategic plans for improvement toward achieving its current objectives and future goals.

-The FP&A Manager aims to predict future financial outcomes by considering economic and business trends, reviewing past company performance, in the forecasting process.
+The director of FP&A aims to predict future financial outcomes by considering economic and business trends and reviewing past company performance in the forecasting process.

 Unlike accountants who are in charge of record-keeping, financial analysts are charged with examining, analyzing, and evaluating the entirety of a corporation’s financial activities, and mapping out the company’s financial future.